salty-muffin/expired-user-session/README.md

 ## notes

 to qualtize some models (e. g.
 OPT) for CTranslate2 in 8bit activation scales should be downloaded here: https://huggingface.co/mit-han-lab/smoothquant-scales/tree/main.
-For more information see here: https://opennmt.net/CTranslate2/guides/transformers.html#opt. the mouse cursor for the dead profiles page is from the GNOME adwaita icon theme: https://gitlab.gnome.org/GNOME/adwaita-icon-theme
+For more information see here: https://opennmt.net/CTranslate2/guides/transformers.html#opt. the mouse cursors for the dead profiles page is from the GNOME adwaita icon theme: https://gitlab.gnome.org/GNOME/adwaita-icon-theme

 ## models